jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 Around 300 N were needed to move the femur 5 mm apart from the pelvis.
 Donors were all male.

+Mat_91 was applied - TODO: parameters has to be recalibrated based on curve in paper.

 Circumferential of acetabulum is 167 mm - using the whole circumferential and using the sum of the crossectional acatbular area, we get a thickness of 1.87 mm for the ligament
 (150+100+63)=313 mm^2 / 167mm= 1.87 mm